lukasschirren/GeoH2-Laos-Master-Thesis/README.md

 ______
 A fantastic visualisation of the different analysed scenarios is in the folder 'Scenario_visual_html' in the form of HTML files, which can be opened in a web browser.

+This work was partially funded by the Climate-Compatible Growth Programme (CCG).
+CCG is funded by UK aid from the UK government.
+However, the views expressed herein do not necessarily reflect the UK government's official policies

 The orginial repository is cited at the end.
 ______